-Overview of all white goods within a product type/category.
-Product specifications or similar, stating model energy label/energy class or technical specifications.
+- Overview of all white goods within a product type/category. - Product sheets, product specifications, technical specifications or similar, stating model energy label/energy class.

 P2 Water saving sanitary tapware (educational and office buildings)

 One point is granted if all sanitary tapware in the building fulfils the maximum water usage in Table 5.